Equation-of-state-informed pulse profile modeling: Methodology

 In this work, we use normalizing flows to model the EOS $M$–$R$ prior distribution,

 allowing us to efficiently sample joint $M$–$R$ combinations, as well as draw radius samples conditioned on a given mass.
-The latter is particularly useful in cases where a mass prior is available from radio timing observations, as for PSR J0740+6620 and PSR J0437-4715.
+The latter is particularly useful in cases where a mass prior is available from radio-timing observations, as for PSR J0740+6620 and PSR J0437-4715.

 In this paper, we use the implementation of normalizing flows provided in \texttt{Pyro} \cite{Pyro2018},\footnote{\url{https://pyro.ai}} with a standard normal distribution $\mathcal{N}(\mu=0, \sigma^2=1)$ as the base distribution.
 For both mass and radius, we use transformations known as coupling neural spline flows \cite{Durkan2019, Dolatabadi2020, Dinh2014, Muller2018}, specifically element-wise rational-linear spline bijections, where the radius is conditioned on the mass.
 Each transformation is parametrized by a small dense feedforward neural network that takes $M$–$R$ samples from the EOS prior distributions (see Sec.~\ref{subsec:EOS priors dist}) as input.
 The dataset consists of 100,000 $M$–$R$ samples of which we reserve 70\% for training, 15\% for validation, and another 15\% for testing.
 Prior to training, the data are standardized using \texttt{Pyro}’s \texttt{StandardScaler} to have zero mean and unit variance.